-PTAH125 PT for Function
+PTAH125 PT for Function 4 credits

 Prerequisite: Admission to the PTA Program.
-This course provides the student with introductory concepts and techniques for effective patient teaching and physical therapy intervention for function and mobility.
-Emphasis is placed on competence in problem-solving and the physical therapist assistant's role in modification of physical therapy interventions.
+This lecture and lab based course, provides the student with introductory concepts and techniques for effective patient teaching and physical therapy interventions for function and mobility.
+Emphasis is placed on competence in problem-solving and the physical therapist assistant's role in modification of physical therapy interventions with the plan of care developed by the supervising physical therapist.
+The laboratory section of this course allows the student to develop the psychomotor skills through simulated and actual patient scenarios.

-PTAH220 Introduction to the PT Clinic
+PTAH220 Introduction to the PT Clinic 1 credit